crytic/building-secure-contracts/program-analysis/echidna/testing-modes.md

     // The following statement will *always* trigger a failure regardless of the value returned return ..;
-}
+} // side effects are *not* preserved
 ```

-* Any side effect will be reverted at the end of the execution.

 ### Advantages:

-* Properties can be easier to write and understand.
+* Properties can be easier to write and understand compared to other approaches for testing.
 * No need to worry about side-effects, since these are reverted at the end of the property execution.

 ### Disadvantages: